migolan/HER/README.md

 - `--run-name`: Run name which will be used to save the results.
 - Run `python scripts/_train.py --help` for a full list of parameters.

-### Comparing Results
+### Comparing Runs
-If you have multiple results files in JSON format, you can compare them manually using `_plot_experiment.py`:
+If you have multiple runs files in JSON format, you can compare them manually using `_plot_experiment.py`:

 ```bash
 python scripts/_plot_experiment.py --run-names run_name1 run_name2 --experiment-name experiment_name